singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ module use $(pwd)/modules

-We walk through these steps in more detail in the next section.
+Also know that by default, we use a remote registry, `shpc-registry on GitHub <https://github.com/singularityhub/shpc-registry>`_ to find recipes for.
+If you want to use a local filesystem registry (a clone of that registry or your own custom) see the following sections, where we will walk through these steps in more detail.

 Quick Start